 Mr. Holdreith has handled jury verdicts of $34.7 million (St. Clair v.
 Canon); $25 million (St. Clair v.
 Sony) and $8 million (Personal Audio v.
 Apple), as well as defense wins including a summary judgement of non-infringement of ten patents (Auxilium v.
 Upsher Smith Labs), a trial judgment of invalidity of three patents (Purdue v.
 Actavis), an early dismissal of three patents (Purdue v.
 Collegium), and denial of an injunction after a bench trial, which later resulted in invalidity of the asserted patent (Medicis Pharm.
 Corp. v Upsher-Smith Labs).

 Lead counsel for Virtual Radiologic Corporation and Nighthawk Radiology Services in Virtual Radiologic Corp. v.
 Tandem, an action for patent infringement, copyright infringement, misappropriation of trade secrets, breach of contract, and interference with contract in the District Court for the District of Arizona.
 We obtained injunctions in favor of our client on September 19, 2014, including a finding of patent infringement.
 The case involved our clients’ teleradiology technology and confidential business information.
 The action is civil action number 2:13-cv-01705.

 Lead trial counsel to lead defendant Novel Laboratories in Purdue Pharm.
 Prods. v.
 Actavis Elizabeth LLC et al, an 11-day Hatch-Waxman patent infringement trial before Judge Jose Linares of the Federal District Court in New Jersey.
-The case involves three patents related to zolpidem tartrate, the active ingredient in Intermezzo and Ambien.
+The case involved three patents related to zolpidem tartrate, the active ingredient in Intermezzo and Ambien.
 On March 27, 2015, Judge Linares issued an opinion determining that all of the asserted patents were invalid.
 The Federal Circuit Court of Appeals issued a summary affirmance under Rule 36 within days of oral argument on January 8, 2016.
 The action on appeal was No. 15-1659.

 Counsel to Quest Diagnostics in Mayo Collaborative Services LLC et al. vs Franklin R. Cockerill et al., case number 55-CV-14-6861, in the State District Court of Minnesota, Olmsted County, a matter filed by Mayo Clinic LLC against a former top Mayo executive involving claims of breach of fiduciary duty and trade secret.